google-gemini/angular-journal-buddy-sample/README.md

-# Journal Buddy - Gemini Sample
+# Journal with Gemini

-Developer sample written in Angular, demonstrating how to use the Gemini API to ask questions about a daily journal using natural language prompts.
+Get started with the Gemini API by asking questions about your journal.

 <a href="https://idx.google.com/import?url=https://github.com/google-gemini/angular-journal-buddy-sample">
 <picture>